NammIsADev/MinecraftBEOnPC/README.md

 # Compatibility
 Compatibility for:
 - Windows
-- Linux (More types can be added for Distros)
+- Linux GNOME (Linux with Terminal: gnome-terminal)

 # Usage
 - Phone: Need to enable "USB Debugging" in settings.